PecanProject/pecan-status-board/README.md

-The Testing Dashboard project aims to develop an easy-to-read dashboard with features like a status board that will help monitor the workflow of integration testing by checking if the sites, models, met, inputs are working.
+The PEcAn Status Board project aims to develop an easy-to-read dashboard with features like a status board, visualization, automated test at an appropriate schedule.
+It will help monitor the workflow of integration testing by checking if the sites, models, met, inputs are working.